HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

     helm repo add bitnami https://charts.bitnami.com/bitnami

+The following logs will be available to Elasticsearch and Kibana:

+  - Wildfly server logs as wildfly-yyyy.mm.dd
+  - Server log from UOC as uoc-yyyy.mm.dd
+ -  Service Activator workflow manager logs as sa_mwfm-yyyy.mm.dd
+  - HPE SA resource manager logs as sa_resmgr-yyyy.mm.dd

 You can find more information about how to run the example and how to connect to ELK [here](../../examples/elk/)

 ## How to enable persistent volume in kafka, zookeeper, redis and couchdb